attilammagyar/js80p/README.txt

 Usage
 -----

+Most of the parameters that control various aspects of the sound that are produced by JS80P can be adjusted via virtual knobs on the screen:

- * Move the cursor over a knob, and use the mouse wheel for adjusting its value, or start dragging it.
+ * Move the mouse cursor over a knob or a small screw icon, and use the mouse wheel or move the mouse while holding down the left mouse button for adjusting the value.

- * Hold down the Control key while adjusting a knob for fine grained adjustments.
+ * Hold down the Control key on the keyboard while adjusting a knob for fine grained adjustments.

  * Double click on a knob to reset it to its default value.

- * Click on the area below a knob to assign a controller to it.

- * A buffer size of around 6 ms (256 samples at 44.1 kHz sample rate) usually gives good performance and low latency.
+ * Click on the area below a knob to assign a controller to it, or to remove a previously assigned one.
+When a knob has a controller assigned to it, its value can no longer be changed manually, it's set and continuously adjusted by the selected controller.
+(Note: if you accidentally open the controller selector screen, and you want to close it without changing anything, then just click on the "none" option or the controller that is already selected.)

+   Controllers are various events and automations that can be used for setting the momentary value (on a relative scale between 0% and 100%) of a JS80P parameter knob.

+Open the "README.html" file from the ZIP archive in a browser for a detailed explanation of each parameter and controller.

 Tuning
 ------